Adjust oven racks to accommodate both baking dishes at the same time (one for the hens, one for the stuffing). Preheat oven to 350 degrees.

 Truss the hens by tucking the wings against the hens, running a piece of cooking twine from the neck of the bird around the breasts, and tie the drumsticks together.

 Place the hens breast side up in a shallow baking dish.
-Rub each hen with butter, and sprinkle with salt and freshly ground pepper.
+Dry the hens with paper towel, then rub each hen with butter, and sprinkle with salt and freshly ground pepper.
 Bake uncovered for one hour.

 For the stuffing: